 Soprano Jessi Goebel has been praised for her “effortless” singing and “a certain vulnerability that is highly appealing.”
 (Kelly Dean Hansen, The Daily Camera) This spring, Jessi sings Despina with Amore Opera.
-Earlier in the season, she sang the role of the Lark in a reading of Wang Jie’s opera Rated R for Rat, presented by American Opera Projects and Lauren Flanigan’s Music and Mentoring House, and gave recitals in The Netherlands and Connecticut.
+Earlier in the season, she sang the principal role of the Lark in a reading of Wang Jie’s opera Rated R for Rat, presented by American Opera Projects in partnership with Lauren Flanigan’s Music and Mentoring House, and gave recitals in The Netherlands and Connecticut.

 Jessi earned her Master’s Degree at the University of Colorado, Boulder, as a student of Julie Simson; highlights with CU Opera included Susanna (Le nozze di Figaro), Julie Jordan (Carousel), Lauretta (Gianni Schicchi), and as a soloist in a staged production of Leonard Bernstein’s MASS at the Boettcher Concert Hall in Denver.
 In 2012, she sang Aninku with the Colorado Music Festival in Hans Krása’s Brundibár, conducted by Michael Christie, and joined CU NOW for the world premiere of Act I of Lori Laitman’s Ludlow.
 She sang extensively with CU Opera’s outreach group, Opera Theatre Singers, and frequently appeared at The Academy in Boulder, both with OTS and as a solo recitalist.

 Jessi earned her Bachelor's Degree from the Manhattan School of Music as a student of Ashley Putnam.
 While at MSM, she sang the role of Eurilla in the U.S. premier of Händel’s Il pastor fido, and was a soloist in Benjamin Britten's Rejoice in the Lamb, among other scenes programs and recitals.